 Where Are They Now

-As of 2016, the sales of the approved drug have been less than optimal.
-It is speculated that low sales are due to poor efficacy, issues with dosing and contraindications, presence of side effts, and regulatory restrictions.
-In 2017, the company announced a relaunch of the treatment featuring drug ads and consumer "education awareness" campaigns in hopes to boost popularity in response to largely underwhelming sales of the drug.
+Since 2016, the sales of the approved drug have been less than optimal.
+It is speculated that low sales are due to poor efficacy, issues with dosing and contraindications, presence of side effects, and regulatory restrictions.
+In 2017, the pharma company announced a relaunch of the treatment featuring drug ads and consumer “education awareness” campaigns in hopes to boost popularity in response to largely underwhelming sales of the drug.
+In June 2018, the company announced it would relaunch the drug again with a large price reduction.
+Recently, a second HSDD drug appeared on the FDA’s radar.
+Currently under review, the drug will be discussed in an advisory committee meeting in January 2019.